Mayanfeng816/289D-RDMA-toturial/rdma_tutorial/docs/code_examples/uccl_optimizations.md

 };

 ```
-This is to retransmit the designed header and  chunk buffer pool. when sending retransmission, it uses a WQE + multiple SGEs in the scatter-gather method.
+This is to retransmit the designed header and  chunk buffer pool.
+When sending a retransmission, it uses a WQE + multiple SGEs in the scatter-gather method.

-Two parts of data are required for retransmission:
+Two parts of the data are required for retransmission:

-1.A very small retransmission header `retr_chunk_hdr` (12 bytes), which contains: `remote_addr`: Lost chunk - The destination address to be written back on the opposite end；
+1. A very small retransmission header `retr_chunk_hdr` (12 bytes), which contains: `remote_addr`: Lost chunk - The destination address to be written back on the opposite end；
 `imm_data`: The original immediate data for the write operation (including FID/RID/CSN, etc.)

-2.A complete original chunk of data
+2. A complete original chunk of data

-In class `RDMAContext`,there is a corresponding code.
+In the class `RDMAContext `, there is a corresponding code.
 ```
 // Buffer pool for retransmission chunks. std::optional<RetrChunkBuffPool> retr_chunk_pool_;